Skip to content

 How to prepare a Profit and Loss (P&L) statement

-A Profit and Loss statement is a straightforward way to summarise expenses and income during a period of time.
-These profit and loss statements help owners understand the financial health of a business.
+A profit and loss statement is a straightforward way to summarise expenses and income during an accounting period.
+The profit and loss statement helps owners, investors and lenders understand the financial health of a business.

 What is a Profit and Loss (P&L) statement?